Do “lower” voices command more respect?

 Your mindset, personality, and commitment to what you are saying, as well as your attitudes toward your listeners, are conveyed through your voice.
 By not knowing how to use your voice most effectively, you’re not only weakening your message, you’re watering down the essence of who you are.

-The secret to a having a strong, effective, healthy voice that is intrinsically connected to who you are lies in learning how to connect your breath to your sound, while also creating large and open spaces within your body for sound to resonate in.
-It doesn’t help that when we are nervous or tense, we tend to breathe more shallowly and make ourselves smaller.
-Learning how to use your voice properly can be your go to skill, or conduit, for remaining calm, present, and credible sounding.
-It all works on a feedback look.
-Think about it, what a powerful tool to have to be able to “click into” when you are nervous or tense!
+The key lies in learning how to connect your breath to your sound while creating large, open spaces within your body for that sound to resonate.
+When we’re nervous or tense, we tend to breathe more shallowly and make ourselves smaller.
+This is where voice training can be a game-changer.
+Learning how to use your voice properly can help you remain calm, present, and credible.

 It may take a little training, but what a difference good speech and voice can make in not only the delivery of your message, but in the thoughts and feelings you experience while you are speaking.
 Two speakers can say the same thing, yet create completely different impressions in the hearts and minds of their listeners, and elicit very different responses — all because of the voice that was used.

-I often wonder why people don’t take advantage of what could be for them such a valuable, game-changing tool — an asset for them, in business, but also in their lives, in general!
-Then I remember that most people are not taught about voice, and how to use this instrument they were born with.
-I can’t help but think that if they knew how simple it is to learn how their instrument works and how to use and “play” it, in its most practical sense, what an important and meaningful difference it could make in their lives.
+I often wonder why people don’t take advantage of what could be a transformative tool for both their professional and personal lives.
+Then I remember: most people aren’t taught about their voice or how to use this incredible instrument they were born with.
+But it’s simpler than you might think to learn how your voice works and how to “play” it in the most practical sense.

-For a free consultation or advice on how to use your voice most healthfully and effectively, both professionally and/or socially, drop me a note.
-I promise, it won’t hurt at all, and you’ll see for yourself what a game-changer your voice can be, not only in your professional success, but in your overall well-being.
+For a free consultation or advice on how to use your voice more effectively and healthfully — professionally or socially — drop me a note.
+It’s easier than you think to unlock the power of your voice and see the difference it can make, not only in your professional success but in your overall well-being.